How to Say It: eh-SIN-oh-feel-ia

-Eosinophils are a type of white blood cell.
-These white blood cells help to protect the body from certain types of infections and are involved in allergic responses.
-Eosinophils are created in the bone and move through the body in the blood.
+Eosinophilia is a higher than normal number of a type of white blood cell called eosinophils.
+These cells help protect the body from certain types of infections.
+They are also involved in allergic reactions.

 American Academy of Allergy, Asthma, and Immunology

 Allergy Asthma Information Association

 Eosinophilia.
 Merck Manual Professional Version website.
 Available at: https://www.merckmanuals.com/professional/hematology-and-oncology/eosinophilic-disorders/eosinophilia.
 Accessed October 23, 2020.

 Eosinophilia.
 Patient website.
 Available at: https://patient.info/doctor/eosinophilia.
 Accessed October 23, 2020.

 Eosinophilia—approach to the patient.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/approach-to/eosinophilia-approach-to-the-patient.
 Accessed October 23, 2020.

 World Health Organization (WHO) 2017 update on diagnosis, risk stratification, and management of WHO-defined eosinophilic disorders can be found in Am J Hematol 2017 Nov;92(11):1243.